mongodb/docs/source/includes/list-table-server-pool-servers.rst

    * - ``hostname``
      - string
-     - The name and port that identifies the server.
+     - The hostname that identifies the server.

-       ..
-QUESTION: Is this definition for hostname accurate?

    * - ``properties``
      - object of key/value pairs